rwhite5279/timer/README.md

 ### Prerequisites

 The program is written in Python3.
-The Python modules `pyaudio` and `wave` are required to play the sound.
+The Python modules `pyaudio` and `wave` are required to play the sound, as well as the open source [portaudio](https://github.com/PortAudio/portaudio).

 ### Installing